Do You Have More Than Rheumatoid Arthritis?

 Rheumatoid Lung Disease

-This group of lung diseases can include scarring in the lungs, fluid in the chest, lumps in the lungs, or other problems.
+This group of diseases can include scarring in the lungs, fluid in the chest, nodules in the lungs, or other problems.
 It’s rare, but the drug methotrexate, which many people with RA take, can also cause lung problems.

-Treatment: The first step is bringing inflammation under control.
+Treatment: The first step is to control inflammation.
 Your doctor may need to drain fluid around your lungs.
-If you have interstitial lung disease, your doctor may prescribe steroids or other medications to reduce scarring.
-If scar tissue has built up in the lungs, it can't be reversed, but medications may slow down the damage.
+If you have interstitial lung disease, which causes scarring, your doctor may prescribe steroids or other medications to reduce its progress.
+If scar tissue has built up in your lungs, it will stay, but medications may slow down the damage.

 Vasculitis is inflammation of the blood vessels.
 It's most common in advanced RA.

-The amount of damage depends on the size of the arteries affected.
-Inflammation of small and medium arteries, like those that lead to the fingertips and nails, can damage skin and tissues.
-When vasculitis hits larger arteries, it can lead to nerve damage, loss of function in the arms or legs, or harm to internal organs.
+The amount of damage depends on the size of the arteries.
+Inflammation of small and medium arteries, like those that lead to the fingertips and nails, can harm skin and tissues.
+When vasculitis hits larger arteries, it can lead to nerve damage, problems using your arms or legs, or damage to your internal organs.

-Symptoms: Symptoms vary, depending on what part of the body is affected.
+Symptoms: These vary, depending on what part of the body is affected.